Washington State Ferries

 See our loading FAQ page for more information.

-Receipts are to be issued for all sales.
-If no receipt is issued, or there is a discrepancy, please call 206-515-3460 or send a description of the transaction to:
+A receipt will be issued for all sales.
+If a receipt is not issued, or if there is a discrepancy, please call 206-515-3460 or send a description of the transaction to:

 2901 Third Avenue, Suite 500